SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/manage-email-subscriptions.md

 ![Choose what type of mailing you are sending out in the setup step. -screenshot][img1]

-Once you've added your mailing type, SuperOffice CRM will check every contact you add as a recipient to see whether they have given you their consent to send them this mailing.
+After you have added your mailing type, SuperOffice CRM will check every contact you add as a recipient to see whether they have given you their consent to send them this mailing.

 In Step 4 of the Mailing wizard, called Recipients, you can see exactly who has and who hasn't given you their consent.
 When the feature E-Marketing privacy is turned on, SuperOffice CRM automatically filters out all recipients who haven't opted-in based on their e-marketing consent and active subscriptions.